-At level three, you are doing the same as on level two, however you are also sensing the feelings; the happiness, frustration, the sadness of the one in front of yo - and you are reflect those feelings back.
+At level three, you are doing the same as on level two, however, you are also sensing the feelings; the happiness, frustration, the sadness of the one in front of you – and you reflect those feelings back.

 So what are we listening for?

 One technique to apply is to be listening for keywords.
 Keywords are words that stick out in the conversation – words with a deeper meaning.
 When identifying keywords, you can repeat them to yourself to memorize them and use them to form new questions.
 In that way, keywords help to unlock the understanding of the topic you currently are discussing.

 When using keywords, do not take anything for granted.
 Be curious about the obvious things and ask clarifying and verifying questions.

 If you are in doubt whether a certain keyword is important or not, there is a simple and efficient way to find out.
 Just ask if it is important or not.
 You will get an immediate answer.